kuroji-fusky/kurojifusky.com/README.md

   <a href="https://kurojifusky.com">kurojifusky.com</a>
 </h1>

-The source code of `kurojifusky.com` is written in Astro and Svelte.
+The source code of `kurojifusky.com` is written in Astro with Lit components.

 ## Project structure

 > [!CAUTION]
-> This codebase is a dumpster fire.
-Proceed carefully before you get a panic attack and potentially suffer a cardiac arrest from too much cringe.
+> This codebase is HOT GARBAGE.
+Proceed carefully before you get a panic attack and potentially suffer from too much cringe.

 This is a monorepo setup with Yarn workspaces; uses [Biome](https://biomejs.dev) and [Knip](https://knip.dev) for codebase upkeep

 - `front`: An abomination of a site
 - `packages`
   - `kuro-time`: A small util library for parsing and formatting time and dates
-  - `svelte-animation-timeline`: A custom implementation of GSAP's [Timeline](https://gsap.com/docs/v3/GSAP/Timeline) feature using Svelte's built-in animations
 - `strapi`: CMS that'll give me the ability to post Nick Wilde fanfics

 ## Running the abominations locally